-7 Things I've Learned So Far: Augusta Scattergood
+7 Things I’ve Learned So Far, by Augusta Scattergood

-This is a recurring column I’m calling “7 Things I’ve Learned So Far,”where writers (this installment written by Augusta Scattergood, author of the middle grade debut, GLORY BE) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.
+This is a recurring column called “7 Things I’ve Learned So Far,” where writers (this installment written by Augusta Scattergood, author of the middle grade debut, GLORY BE) at any stage of their career can talk about writing advice and instruction as well as how they possibly got their book agent -- by sharing seven things they’ve learned along their writing journey that they wish they knew at the beginning.

 1. Patience is a virtue.
 Said my grandmother and many other wise old people.
 I was a very impatient child.
 I didn't like waiting for my birthdays.
 I didn't like waiting for my younger brother to get ready for anything (well, he did take a very long time).
 I didn't like waiting for Christmas, for summer camp, for anything.